boryssmejda/ImageAssignment/README.md

 ./ImageApp/Debug/ImageApp.exe <input_picture_path> <output_picture_path>
 ```

 I installed OpenCV into deps/ folder inside my ImageAssignment repository to have an easy access to the library.
-I also added bin/ directory to the environment variables as suggest on their website to run opencv application easily without issues of lacking .dll files.
+I also added bin/ directory to the environment variables as suggested on OpenCV's website to run opencv application easily without issues with lacking .dll files.

-TODO JUTRO:
-vcpkg support
-napisać prostego UT.
-dodaj zdjecie do testowania --> Done

 Further Development Areas:
 1) Unit tests with memory and address sanitizer checking, valgrind support.